kssgarcia/solidspy-develop/README.md

 The code is written in Python and it depends on `numpy`, and `scipy` and.
 It has been tested under Windows, Mac, Linux and Android.

-To install *SolidsPy* open a terminal and type:
+To install *solidspykevin* open a terminal and type:

-    pip install solidspy
+    pip install solidspykevin

 To specify through a GUI the folder where the input files are stored you will need to install [easygui](http://easygui.readthedocs.org/en/master/).

-To easily generate the required SolidsPy text files out of a [Gmsh](http://gmsh.info/) model you will need [meshio](https://github.com/nschloe/meshio).
+To easily generate the required solidspykevin text files out of a [Gmsh](http://gmsh.info/) model you will need [meshio](https://github.com/nschloe/meshio).

 These two can be installed with: